 ABusiness Trust Act@ means Chapter 38 of Title 12 of the Delaware Code, 12 Del.
 C. ' 3801, et seq., as the same may be amended from time to time.

-ACertificate@ means in the form of Exhibit B hereto.
+ACertificate@ means the certificate evidencing the beneficial ownership interest of the Certificate Holder in the Trust, substantially a trust certificate (together with any replacements thereof) issued by the Trust representing the exclusive, undivided beneficial interest in the Trust, in the form of Exhibit B attached hereto.

-ACertificate Balance@ means
+ACertificate Balance@ means $75. $100.

+ACertificate Base Amount@ means the base amount of the Certificate.

 ACertificate Holder@ or AHolder@ means the Person in whose name the Certificate is registered in the Certificate Register.